malteschoen/pttModelStudies/README.md

 The picture above is even more damning: the linear PTT model predicts progressively growing die swell (blue dotted line) past the Newtonian plateau.
 Reality has so far completely refused to adhere to this model.

+**So, is the exponential PTT model suitable in any case?**
+* Well, it is, with one exception that might or might not affect your use case.
+I am talking about the fact that in both linear and exponential PTT model the slope of the viscosity in the decades beyond the transitional region is 'hard-coded' (to a value of 45 degrees in the log-log-plot).
+* In more mathematical terms: The Carreau parameter C is locked at at 1, the power-law coefficient is fixed at n = 0.5
+* For reference, the melts of most commercial polymers have power-law coefficents above 0.5 in their 'terminal shear-thinning region'.
+Some other materials (including rubbers) exhibit 'terminal power-law coefficients' as low as 0.2.
+* The generalised Mittag-Leffler PTT model affords us the option of varying the 'terminal viscosity slope'.
+Its parameters are described in more detail in chapter 8 to 12.
+* Still, real engineering data on shear viscosity very rarely covers multiple decades in the shear-thinning region since an engineer is unlikely to encounter an application in which multiple decades of shear rate are present AND relevant at the same time.
+* Hence it is often possible to achieve a good curve fit by changing the relaxation time lambda.
+* This then leads to 'unphysical' values of lambda.
+As lambda mostly impacts transient behaviour, many steady-state extrusion processes can still be modelled well.
+* However, if accurate understanding of transient behaviours (and the underlying molecular stress/relaxation state) is crucial, this kind of manipulation should be avoided.
+* In conclusion, some indications and contraindications for usage of Mittag-Leffler PTT model in place of an exponential PTT model can be given.
+  * Indications
+     * tba
+     * tba
+  * Contraindications
+     * tba
+     * tba

+Finally, contraindications against the use of **any** PTT model are
+  * Presence of a second Newtonian plateau (e.g. very highly filled materials, polymer solutions)
+  * to be added

 </details>

 ## Chapter 3: Effect of zero-shear viscosity in the exponential model